aws-ia/terraform-aws-eks-blueprints/docs/add-ons/aws-for-fluent-bit.md

 ### GitOps Configuration

-The following properties are made available for use when managing the add-on via GitOps
+The following properties are made available for use when managing the add-on via GitOps.

 ```
 awsForFluentBit = {
   enable       = true
   logGroupName = "<log_group_name>"
-  logGroupArn  = "<log_group_arn>"
 }
 ```